gitlabhq/gitlabhq/doc/ci/examples/sast_docker.md

 TIP: **Tip:**
 Starting with [GitLab Enterprise Edition Ultimate][ee] 10.4, this information will be automatically extracted and shown right in the merge request widget.
-To do so, the CI job must be named `sast:container` and the artifact path must be `gl-sast-container-report.json`.
+To do so, the CI/CD job must be named `sast:container` and the artifact path must be `gl-sast-container-report.json`.
 [Learn more on application security testing results shown in merge requests](../../user/project/merge_requests/sast_docker.md).